– KS3 Philosophy, Religion and Ethics

 Intent

-Within Religious Education, we believe that every child has the capacity to learn, engage, reflect and experience Religious Education.
+Within Philosophy, Religion and Ethics, we believe that every child has the capacity to learn, engage, reflect and experience Philosophy, Religion and Ethics.
 We are focused to create learning experiences within a creative, thought provoking and thoughtful environment.

 We explore, apply and discuss different cultures, religions and traditions within our diverse communities that are local, national and worldwide.